Patient professional reference

 - Sputum cytology is rarely indicated and should be reserved for the investigation of patients who have centrally placed nodules or masses and are unable to tolerate, or unwilling to undergo, bronchoscopy or other invasive tests.

-- Testing for the epidermal growth factor receptor tyrosine kinase (EGFR-TK) mutation may have important implications in the choice of treatment for patients with NSCLC.
+- Testing for the EGFR-TK mutation may have important implications in the choice of treatment for patients with NSCLC.